 Subjects of Study

-The course articulation is the process that determines the UAB equivalent for the foreign courses you will take.
+The course articulation is the process that determines the UAB equivalent for each foreign course you will take.
 Course articulation is a vital component of planning your experience.
 This process starts when you submit a syllabus for each course you intend to take while abroad to the Office of Education Abroad.
-Then the Office of Education Abroad works with the UAB Registrar, UAB department chairs, and advisors to determine the UAB course equivalency for each of your intended courses.
+Then the Office of Education Abroad works with the UAB Registrar, UAB department chairs, and UAB advisors to determine the UAB course that is equivalent to each of the courses you intend to take while abroad.
 The course articulation process commonly takes approximately one month to complete.

 If you need help selecting courses to take abroad, please make an appointment to meet with the Office of Education Abroad Coordinator.

 The process of grade posting varies depending on the program type:

 UAB Exchanges are programs for which the Office of Education Abroad has established an exchange agreement with a university abroad.
 You earn direct UAB course credit.
 On exchanges, you are usually mainstreamed into regular classes with the student body at the university abroad.